Are You Curious About the Difference Between Asphalt Paving and Sealcoating?

 How much does asphalt paving cost?

 The cost of asphalt paving varies depending on the size of the paved area and the specific services involved.
 Generally, asphalt paving can cost up to 10 times more than an average sealcoating service.
 Still, it’s often necessary for older driveways or driveways with extreme damage.

-Properly installed asphalt driveways can last 15 to 20 years with regular maintenance.
+It is well worth the investment when you choose asphalt paving, as professionally installed asphalt driveways can last 15 to 20 years with regular maintenance.